 Signs and symptoms of antiphospholipid syndrome can include:

 - Repeated miscarriages or stillbirths.
-Other complications of pregnancy include premature delivery and high blood pressure during pregnancy (preeclampsia).
+Other complications of pregnancy include dangerously high blood pressure (preeclampsia) and premature delivery.

 - Stroke.
 A stroke can occur in a young person who has antiphospholipid syndrome but no known risk factors for cardiovascular diseases.

-- Transitory ischemic attack (TIA).
+- Transient ischemic attack (TIA).
 Similar to a stroke, a TIA usually lasts only a few minutes and causes no permanent damage.

 - Rash.
-Some people develop a red rash with a lacy, net-like pattern (livedo reticularis).
+Some people develop a red rash with a lacy, net-like pattern.

 Less common signs and symptoms include: